mdn/content/files/en-us/web/api/reporterror/index.md

 ---
 {{APIRef}} {{AvailableInWorkers}}

-The **`self.reportError()`** method may be used to report errors to the console or global event handlers, emulating an uncaught JavaScript exception.
+The **`reportError()`** global method may be used to report errors to the console or global event handlers, emulating an uncaught JavaScript exception.

 This feature is primarily intended for custom event-dispatching or callback-manipulating libraries.
 Libraries can use this feature to catch errors in callback code and re-throw them to the top level handler.